 Of the thousands of individuals that enroll in salsa classes every year, how many of them will ever graduate from being just “students” to being actual “dancers?”.
 If it were 7 out of 10, the social dance scene would have exploded already.
 I find it odd that every season, dance schools all around the New York City are able to fill their studios with countless new bodies and yet produce so few capable dancers.
 Why are we as a community failing to teach salsa to so many people despite the tremendous number of classes now available.
 As a dance instructor myself I started to reflect on these questions and this ultimately lead me build this site.

 1. Rent is the biggest expense of any studio owner, and if you’re in an area like New York, the prices are insane.
 Every square foot where a person is not standing is a piece of real estate that is losing money.
 These incentives are exactly what leads to overcrowded beginner classes of 20 to 30 couples becoming the new normal.
-While this may be a fun social atmosphere, it sure isn’t an optimal learning environment.
-While many instructors prefer a smaller intimate class setting, commercial rents simply make it impossible to do so.
+This may create a fun social atmosphere but it isn’t an optimal learning environment.
+While many instructors prefer a smaller intimate class setting, commercial rents simply make it financially unviable.

 2. To keep customers coming back, business owners need to make sure students feel that they are progressing.
 Students are automatically moved to the intermediate level after completing 6 to 8 beginner classes regardless of whether or not they have truly learned the basics.
 This fills the intermediate class with dancers who have a poor foundation and bad technique.
 It’s amazing how many people who take “intermediate” to “advanced” classes and even perform have no ability to dance socially.
 This has happened already in the martial arts world where many earn their black belts but are utterly unable to defend themselves in a real fight.